 Day fricken four.
 This one, I don’t even have the energy to complain about this.
 I know, I should be happy this is already halfway over, but I’m not.
 I’m dreading what’s next.
 This is starting to become way too much for me.
 At first, it seemed bearable, but now?
 It’s not even close.

 Still a little edgy and a little pissed from last night, I paced in my room most of that morning.
 I knew I needed to try contacting the freak responsible for this nightmare but doing that in pissed-off mood—not wise.
-I needed to calm down.
+I needed to calm down, which was easier said than done.
 It took me a good hour before I managed to breathe normally again and put myself in a somewhat stable mood to contact him (emphasis on “somewhat”).

 Another ten minutes passed, before it finally chose to speak.

 “Are you going to sit there?
 Or are you going to speak?” it asked.